Cocoon Chill Mattress review in brief

 Our reviewers found pressure relief to be very good when sleeping on the Cocoon Chill.
 The memory foam layer gently contoured to our bodies, and did a great job of distributing weight and soothing pressure points in all sleeping positions, but particularly while side sleeping.

-If you're of average weight (between 130-230lbs), you should find that the Cocoon Chill Memory Foam mattress is a good match.
+If you're of average weight (between 130-230lb), you should find that the Cocoon Chill Memory Foam mattress is a good match.
 It's firm enough to prevent your hips from sinking in too far, which should help keep your spine aligned and make you feel well-supported; while the cushioning memory foam prevents pressure from building up around your hips and shoulders.

-Lightweight sleepers - those weighing under 130lbs - should find the Cocoon Chill comfortable in all positions.
+Lightweight sleepers (those weighing under 130lb) should find the Cocoon Chill comfortable in all positions.
 We think most heavier people will feel comfortable on the Cocoon Chill while sleeping on their back or stomachs.

-However, heavier side sleepers may find that they need more pressure relief, and people who weigh closer to 300lbs may require more support generally than can be offered by a foam mattress.
-In these cases, we would recommend the Cocoon by Sealy Hybrid (opens in new tab) instead - which is deeper at 12 inches, and adds fabric-encased coils for extra firmness and support.
+However, heavier side sleepers may find that they need more pressure relief, and people who weigh closer to 300lb may require more support generally than can be offered by a foam mattress.
+In these cases, we would recommend the hybrid version of this mattress, which is deeper at 12 inches, and adds fabric-encased coils for extra firmness and support.
 Alternatively, read our Saatva Classic mattress review for a luxury medium-firm innerspring hybrid if you want bounce, cooling and your choice of mattress firmness and height.

 As is typical for memory foam mattresses, the Cocoon Chill is very good at absorbing motion, rather than transferring it across the bed.
 Our reviewers could barely tell there was another body next to them, and were able to to move around without disturbing their partner.
 This makes it a good choice for restless sleepers, or people who work different shifts and don't want to wake their partner up when climbing in or out of bed.